 One of the most haunted hotels in Connecticut, this inn has seen its fair share of a wide array of guests, from continental soldiers to runaway slaves.
 Not surprisingly, it is now on the National Register of Historic Places.
 Now a charming bed & breakfast, if you’re looking for your best chance of seeing an apparition, book the Adelaide room.
 Though other spirits have been found throughout the inn, a woman in Colonial wear, sometimes along with her children, has been seen most frequently in this particular room.

 The 1754 House

-Formerly known as the Curtis House Inn and perhaps Connecticut’s oldest hotel, The 1754 House has undergone a makeover fairly recently after it was featured on the tv show “Hotel Hell”.
+Formerly known as the Curtis House Inn and perhaps the oldest haunted hotel Connecticut has, The 1754 House has undergone a makeover fairly recently after it was featured on the tv show “Hotel Hell”.
 Now an elegantly updated inn with both modern comforts and original charm, you can look forward to running into several different spirits in this establishment.

 Captain Fairfield Inn